goru001/nlp-for-punjabi/README.md

     Hence, It would be better to look at Kappa Score (~60).

+The above results for classification have been obtained on validation set which had ~84% negatives and ~16% positives.

 ## Pretrained Language Model

 Download pretrained Language Model from [here](https://www.dropbox.com/s/d0fzov1jw7ogkmq/fourth.pth.zip?dl=0)